 What is the Tokyo Treat box?

 The Tokyo Treat box can be ordered as a subscription box for a period of time or a single box can be ordered for yourself or as a gift.
-Inside the box the treats are all edible, they include both sweet and savoury and in the premium box, there is also a drink.
+Inside the box the treats are all edible, they include both sweet and savoury and there is a drink too.

-In designing the service the Tokyo Treat creator noted that Japanese snacks sold internationally were quite different to those you buy in Japan.
-In the west, they use the same popular flavours like chocolate, strawberry and pumpkin spice over and over again.
-In Japan, the snack consuming public are constantly looking for something new and different.
+In designing the service Ayumi, the Tokyo Treat creator, noted that Japanese snacks sold internationally were quite different from those you buy in Japan.
+In the West, they use the same popular flavours like chocolate, strawberry and pumpkin spice over and over again.
+In Japan, the snack-consuming public is constantly looking for something new and different.
 If the products and packaging aren’t changed up regularly then sales taper off dramatically.

 I have sometimes been disappointed while travelling in Japan that I can’t find a snack or drink that I’d loved on a previous visit only to discover it had inevitably been discontinued.
 The constant search for new flavours does sometimes result in some unusual combinations and not all appeal to my tastebuds but most of the time I just soak up the uniqueness of it all and give everything a go, finding some tasty snacks along the way.

-I’ve learned long ago in Japan not to go by the description and never to say I don’t like something until I try it.
-I mean cabbage pancake doesn’t have any appeal at all but I do love okonomiyaki and who would have thought battered octopus balls would become my favourite festival food, I mean who doesn’t love takoyaki?
+I learned long ago in Japan not to go by the description and never to say I don’t like something until I try it.
+I mean cabbage pancake doesn’t have any appeal at all but I do love Okonomiyaki and who would have thought battered octopus balls would become my favourite festival food, I mean who doesn’t love Takoyaki?

 Who would enjoy a Tokyo Treat box?

 The box would be ideal for anyone like us who regularly spends time in Japan and is missing it.
-They would also be fun for anyone in the process of planning a trip or perhaps someone who had planned to travel in the past year but has had to postpone their trip for a while.
+They would also be fun for anyone in the process of planning their first trip or perhaps someone who would love to go but hasn’t yet had the opportunity.

-For those who don’t read Japanese, there are apps for your phone such as Google translate where you can select the camera option and get a rough English equivalent or the words and phrase you select.
+For those who don’t read Japanese, there are apps for your phone such as Google Translate where you can select the camera option and get a rough English equivalent of the words and phrases you select.
 We use this app quite a bit in Japan on signboards when hiking or even just on menus and packaging.

-The type of snacks is similar to what you might pick up in a Japanese 7-eleven or at the train station before bordering the Shinkansen.
+The type of snacks in the box is similar to what you might pick up in a Japanese convenience store or at the train station before bordering the Shinkansen.
 They are current release, mainstream packaged products, fun and oh so reminiscent of days spent in Japan.
-However, if you avoid all colourings, sugar and artificial flavourings or exclusively buy your snacks for mom and pop specialty stores that’s not what this box is.
+However, if you avoid all colourings, sugar and artificial flavourings or exclusively buy your snacks from mom-and-pop specialty stores that’s not what this box is.

-If you are more into traditional style snacks like mochi and senbei there is another box created by Ayumi Chikamoto that might be more more what you are looking for, we recently reviewed the SakuraCo box if you want to check that one out.
+If you are more into traditional-style snacks like mochi and senbei there is another box created by Ayumi Chikamoto that might be more what you are looking for, we have also reviewed the SakuraCo box if you want to take a look at that one.

-Taking a look inside the October Tokyo Treat Box
+Take a look inside the Tokyo Treat Box

-The snacks are packaged within a sealed flip-top box.
-Inside the treats are efficiently placed to sit neatly, exactly fill the box and not get crushed.
+The snacks are packaged in a sealed flip-top cardboard box.
+Inside the treats are efficiently placed to sit neatly, exactly filling the box while not getting crushed.
 There is no external packaging or internal padding used.
-I’m guessing the packaging team excel at Tetris in their time off as you couldn’t have fitted one extra item in the box and nothing got crushed.
+I’m guessing the packaging team excels at Tetris in their time off as you couldn’t have fitted one extra item in the box and yet nothing got crushed.

 Sitting on the top as you open it is the monthly leaflet which is written in English but printed in Japanese style read from right to left, so you start at what would be the back in Australia.

-It’s quite a decision on where to start, some items stand out for their uniqueness but several trigger memories of fun travel memories across Japan.
+It’s quite a decision on where to start, some items stand out for their uniqueness but several trigger memories of fun travel adventures across Japan.